 To start, you must acknowledge the gut feeling that arises when you are making a decision or considering a choice.

-Even if you haven’t defined a formal purpose yet, you can still feel the difference between “borrowed” goals and internal resonance.
-If an opportunity feels like a “should” but lacks any internal spark, your compass is likely signaling a misalignment.
+Even if you haven’t defined a formal purpose yet, you can still feel the difference between "borrowed" goals and internal resonance.
+If an opportunity feels like a "should" but lacks any internal spark, your compass is likely signaling a lack of resonance.
 Look for the activities that provide energy.
 This feeling of resonance is the first reliable sign of your own direction.

 Distinguishing Between Types of Discomfort